calebanthony/manugo/README.md

   constructor(name) {
     super(name); // The name is a required parameter on every generator, don't forget to include it! this.tickInterval = 5;

+    // This isn't necessary for this use case, but you can define dependencies to access their store values.
+    // For example, if we needed to make sure there are a certain number of sticks before doing something:
+    /**
+     * if (this.dependencies.stick.count >= 3) {
+     *   doSomething();
+     * }
+     */
+    this.dependencies { stick };
   }

   // Put your own custom logic here!